Skip to content

 Check out our vega snacks

-Violife vegan Gouda flavour pastry
+Violife plant-based Gouda flavour pastry

-This 100% vegan pastry was developed in collaboration with Upfield, makers of Violife.
+This 100% plant-based pastry was developed in collaboration with Upfield, makers of Violife.
 It’s a crunchy puff pastry snack filled and topped with Violife's delicious Gouda cheese flavour.
 That means the ethically conscious snacker no longer has to compromise on taste.

 Ethically delicious